ladybunne/tristitia/Tristitia notes.md

     Embed 1: Overview
         List event creator (raid lead)
         List dynamic timestamp
+        List a little description of the run (type / purpose / conditions).
         Leads (one of each element)
     Reacts:
         Fancy Discord button reacts for party leads.
 Click again to remove.